 We then went to the Witch History Museum.
 It was less interactive than the Witch Dungeon Museum, but I preferred this tour as I felt I learned more.
 Be sure to read the signs with all the facts in the waiting room.
-They were very informative.
+They were very informative, but had a few historical inacccuracies per my husband as all the museums did.
 Tours start every half hour.

 Salem Witch Village

-My son loved learning more about the witches.
-He learned what lore was true and about the origins of our holidays.
+My son wanted to learn more about the witches.
+At this museum he learned what lore was true and about the origins of some of our holidays.
 We did this at the Salem Witch Village.
 Our guide, Michael, did a great job educating us and keeping us entertained.
-The Witch History Museum is on an alley way with many other witch-themed attractions and haunted houses.
+Museum is on an alley way with many other witch-themed attractions and haunted houses.